This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 I myself have used this strategy to create 5+ profitable websites so far.
 These generate passive income for me and have made it possible for me to make affiliate marketing my full-time profession.

-If you have feedback or questions – please post them in the comments below.
+If you have feedback or questions – please post them in the comments below and I will try to help out if I can.

 Step 0 – Planning